Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Circle maps

 The adaptation of our results to circle maps is straightforward, and essentially in complete analogy with the case of bounded functions $f\in\SR$.
 To formulate results for transcendental maps and Blaschke products at the same time, let us denote by $X$ the union of $\SC$ with the set of all Blaschke products of degree at least two which preserve $\{0,\infty\}$ and for which all critical values are contained in $S^1\cup \{0,\infty\}$.

-\begin{lem} If $f\in X$ has no critical points in $S^1$, then $f(z)=z^d$ with $d\ne 0$. \end{lem} \begin{proof} Let $Z=f^{-1}(S^1\cup \{0,\infty\})$.
+\begin{lem}[Circle maps without critical points] If $f\in X$ has no critical points in $S^1$, then $f(z)=z^d$ with $d\ne 0$. \end{lem} \begin{proof} Let $Z=f^{-1}(S^1\cup \{0,\infty\})$.
 Since the critical values of $f$ are on the circle but $S^1$ contains no critical points, $S^1$ is one of the connected components of $Z$.
 We claim that it is the only nontrivial component (i.e.\ consisting of more than one point) of $Z$.
 Indeed, otherwise there is at least one multiply-connected component $V$ of $\C\setminus Z$ that is not a punctured disk.
 But $f|_{V}$ is a covering whose image is either $\D\setminus \{0\}$ or $\C\setminus \cl{D}$, which is impossible.
-It follows that $f$ has no singular values in $\C^*$, and hence $f(z)=z^d$ for some $d\in\Z\setminus{0}$. \end{proof} \begin{thm} Suppose that two maps $f,g\in X$ are $S^1$-topologically equivalent and combinatorially conjugate.
-Then the two maps are $S^1$-quasiconformally conjugate via a conjugacy that agrees with the combinatorial conjugacy on the postsingular set. \end{thm} (Here the notions of $S^1$-topological equivalence as well as combinatorial and $S^1$-qc conjugacy are defined in analogy to the real case.) \begin{proof} Note that from the previous lemma $f$ and $g$ have at least one critical point (unless $f,g$ are of the form $z\mapsto z^d$).
-It follows from \cite{strien-qsrigidity} that the two maps are quasisymmetrically conjugate on the circle.
+It follows that $f$ has no singular values in $\C^*$, and hence $f(z)=z^d$ for some $d\in\Z\setminus\{0\}$. \end{proof} \begin{thm}[QC rigidity for circle maps] Suppose that two maps $f,g\in X$ are $S^1$-topologically equivalent and combinatorially conjugate.
+Then the two maps are $S^1$-quasiconformally conjugate via a conjugacy that agrees with the combinatorial conjugacy on the postsingular set. \end{thm} (Here the notions of $S^1$-topological equivalence as well as combinatorial and $S^1$-qc conjugacy are defined in analogy to the real case.
+Note that by definition a combinatorial conjugacy sends parabolic to parabolic points.) \begin{proof} Note that from the previous lemma $f$ and $g$ have at least one critical point (unless $f,g$ are of the form $z\mapsto z^d$).
+It follows from \cite{CS} that the two maps are quasisymmetrically conjugate on the circle.
 Applying a pullback argument yields a quasiconformal conjugacy on the entire complex plane. \end{proof}

-The second ingredient is the absence of line fields theorem: \begin{thm} A map $f\in X$ does not support any line fields on its Julia set. \end{thm}
+The second ingredient is the absence of invariant line fields theorem: \begin{thm}[No invariant line fields] A map $f\in X$ does not support any invariant line fields on its Julia set. \end{thm}

-Here, once again, the absence of line fields on the set of points with bounded orbits follows from \cite{strien-qsrigidity}.
-The absence of line fields on the radial Julia set does not follow directly from \cite{linefields}, since the function $f$ is not necessarily meromorphic in the plane but can be proved in the same manner.
+Here, once again, the absence of invariant line fields on the set of points with bounded orbits follows from \cite{CS}.
+The absence of invariant line fields on the radial Julia set does not follow directly from \cite{linefields}, since the function $f$ is not necessarily meromorphic in the plane but can be proved in the same manner.
 Alternatively, the result of \cite{linefields} is generalized in \cite{conicalrigidity} to arbitrary \emph{Ahlfors islands maps}, and this result can be applied directly to $f$.